Don’t hit the trails without packing these hiking essentials that could save your life, or just your summit attempt.

 Socks: Good socks are the key to comfortable hiking.
 They keep your feet dry, prevent blisters, and provide cushioning and warmth.
 Smartwool’s Hiking Socks are available for both women and men, and use merino wool to wick away moisture, prevent chafing, and help regulate your temperature.

 Hiking Pants: For serious backcountry hikes you’ll want some heavy-duty hiking pants, like Arcteryx’s Sabria Pant.
 These pants are lightweight, durable, and boast 50-plus SPF.
-The Sabria’s are specially designed for women with a lower adjustable waist and a slim silhouette feminine.
+The Sabria’s are specially designed for women with a lower adjustable waist and a slim feminine silhouette.

-Base Layer: For cold weather hikes, add a layer underneath your hiking pants with lululemon’s Fast & Free 7/8 Tight II, which are made from patented Nulux fabric that’s quick-drying and sweat-wicking, yet designed to feel like you’re not wearing anything at all.
+Base Layer: For cold weather hikes, add a layer underneath your hiking pants with lululemon’s Fast and Free Tight, which are made from patented Nulux fabric that’s quick-drying and sweat-wicking, yet designed to feel like you’re not wearing anything at all.
 For trail running or less-intense hikes that don’t involve scrambling these can be worn alone.

-Sunglasses: Enjoying the view at the summit means protecting your eyes with sunglasses like these ones from Maui Jim, which wrap around for full eye protection.
-The lenses are also scratch-resistant, so you can be tough on them.
+Sunglasses: Enjoying the view at the summit means protecting your eyes with sunglasses like these options from Maui Jim.
+Opt for their wrap around frames for full eye protection and scratch-resistant lenses to handle whatever the hiking trail throws at you.